Yccmv/Selective-Mechanical-Robot-Door-for-mower/README.md

-# Selective Mechanical Pet Door for Robotic Mower
+# Selective Mechanical Door for Robotic Mower

 This repository contains design files for a fully mechanical, selective passage for robotic lawnmowers.
 It allows the mower to enter/exit a fenced area while preventing pets (e.g., medium-sized dogs) from escaping.